 World Book Day is a great excuse to get off timetable and really celebrate a love of reading – which I believe is the cornerstone of ALL learning.
 Encouraging a love of reading really is essential, and as a class teacher I would sit and read my own book whilst my class were reading, to emphasise that reading is a life long pleasure.
-Here are our favourite activities and ideas not just for World Book Day actually, but for general fun book related learning!
+Here are our favourite World Book day activities and ideas, not just for World Book Day but for general fun book related learning!

 Make Gruffalo crumble like Mummy 2 Twindividuals.

 - Jenny from The Gingerbread House said, “They could choose their favourite book and decorate the classroom door.”

 - Lauren from Sophie’s Nursery said, “Take the first line of a group favourite book (e.g. a fairy tale or a Julia Donaldson story) and then ask the children to come up with their own endings.
 This could be adapted to age so they can either write the ending, act it out, draw it, talk about it etc.”

 - Josie from Me, Them and the Others said, ” I’ve done messy play with porridge oats and a Goldilocks theme and made gingerbread play dough for a “Cant catch me I’m the gingerbread man” theme.

 - Kirsty from The Moneysaving Mum said, “They could all dress up as various different characters of a book 🤷🏻♀️ and act a scene out?
 Or just act a scene without getting dressed up and someone else has to guess the book 🙂 that sounds easier (& cheaper!)

 World Book Day bookmarks!
 We have loads to choose from – take a look at our printable bookmarks for kids here.